donsheehy/datastructures/prose/10b_divide_and_conquer.md

 The complex `if` statement above relies heavily on something called **short-circuited** evaluation of boolean expressions.
 If we have a boolean operation like `or`, and the first operand is `True`, then we don't have to evaluate the second operand to find out that the overall result will be `True`.
-Using this fact, python will not even evaluate the second operand.
+Using this fact, Python will not even evaluate the second operand.
 Similarly, if we have an `and` expression and the first operand is `False`, then the second operand is never evaluated.
 The key to remember is that the order does matter here.
 The expression `(i < len(A) and A[i] < B[j]) or j == len(B)` is logically equivalent, but if we use this  expression instead, it will raise an IndexError when `j == len(B)`.

-Short-circuit evaluation is *not* part of python magic, it's a standard feature in most programming languages.
+Short-circuit evaluation is *not* part of Python magic, it's a standard feature in most programming languages.

 ### An Analysis